m4lfuncti0n/mc-rmm/README.markdown

 ## Getting Started

-* [Install][install] MSM on your box.
+* [Install][install] MC-RMM on your box.
 * [Visit the docs][docs] for help with getting started.
 * Fork and contribute your own modifications.
 * Not a coder?
-[Post an issue][issues] with your idea for MSM instead.
+[Post an issue][issues] with your idea for MC-RMM instead.
-* Read the [changelog][changelog] to get a picture of how MSM has evolved over time.
+* Read the [changelog][changelog] to get a picture of how MC-RMM has evolved over time.

-MSM is released under the GPLv3 licence, which is included in the repository [here][licence].
+MC-RMM is released under the GPLv3 licence, which is included in the repository [here][licence].
 I'm open to suggestions where licencing is concerned.

 ## Features

-As well as starting, stopping and restarting MSM has the following features:
+As well as starting, stopping and restarting MC-RMM has the following features:

 * One script handles multiple servers, run two or more servers on one machine.
 * Can create and start new servers with a single command, downloads the jars for you.